faisalmemon/ios-crash-dump-analysis-book/README.md

 `foo.epub` | For E-book readers (Apple and Amazon) directly from pandoc `docs/*` | Final destination for GitHub Pages documentation

-The output are `foo.*` files locally for ease of inspection.
+The output are `foo.*` and `boo.*` files locally for ease of inspection.
 They are ignored by version control.

-For github pages, the GitHub documentation facility, the HTML documentation and supporting resources is copied into the `docs` directory and then they are checked in (the branch is required to be master).
+For github pages, the GitHub documentation facility, the HTML documentation and supporting resources is copied into the `docs/<language-id>` directory and then they are checked in (the branch is required to be master).

 The build system also checks for uses of "you" - they should be "we" in all cases apart from the Introduction.